 His IPC Media training when he worked for Amateur Gardening magazine included TV and video skills courses which were put to good use in the mid 1990’s when he was asked to be the ‘garden guru’ on satellite TV for UK Living’s Live at 3, a magazine-style programme presented by Jayne Irving which ran for a number of years.
 This involved both live broadcasts and pre-recorded items which David researched, scripted and co-presented.
 He also made a number of appearances as a garden expert and commentator on BBC1’s Good Morning with Anne and Nick, at Pebble Mill studios.
 Such TV work help him become naturally at ease in front of the camera.

 While working as horticultural editor and deputy editor for BBC Gardeners’ World Magazine, David presented numerous practical demonstrations in front of large live audiences at BBC Gardeners’ World Live at the NEC.
 At the same event, he has also co-presented items with TV’s Carol Klein, as well as conducting live stage interviews with Mary Berry and Alan Titchmarsh.
 He continues to make appearances at this national show, presenting practical demonstrations in front of a live audience.

 David launched his own YouTube channel back in 2018 which helps gardeners to understand basic skills and refine their own long-standing techniques.
 He explains some of the science behind the gardening to help viewers have a better understanding of the topic.
 In addition, he has worked with the editor of gardenersworld.com to develop video formats for the website, including the No Fuss Guides and Quick Tips.
-For these he has researched, scripted and presented many practical, instructive and informative videos.
+For these he researched, scripted and presented many practical, instructive and informative videos.
 And, during the COVID-19 pandemic he has started self-filming Ask David, a weekly video in which he answers questions sent in by subscribers.